nasa-jpl/ION-DTN/nm/doc/doxygen/src/mgr.md

 - [mgr_rx_thread](@ref mgr_rx_thread) - Process all inbound messages from registered agents.
 - [ui_thread](@ref ui_thread) - Runs the console-based user interface
 - [db_mgt_daemon](@ref db_mgt_daemon) - If SQL support is enabled, this thread handles all database access.
 - [civetweb](https://github.com/civetweb/civetweb) - If REST support is enabled, this thread handles requests.
+(CivetWeb is removed from ION 4.1.4 and later versions.)

 ## RX Thread
 This thread processes all received messages as described below.